zhaofeng-shu33/zhaofeng-shu33.github.io/detail/2021/school_day_spring_semester.md

 to help those newcomers for their deserved rights.
 Translators are often cheated by some bad companies.
 Sometimes the manuscript charges can be returned only by legal way.

+## Resume the relationship
+2021/6/2

+Last night I dwelt on the contents I needed to write to show my sincereness towards Yang Bai.
+But after I got up, I found it was difficult to start.
+To my pleasant surprise, this afternoon Yang Bai apologized to me through wechat message.
+I immediately accepted her expression.
+So our relationship resumes.